 -e jobview List only those jobs that match the criteria specified by jobview .
-See "Usage Notes" on page 184 for a discussion of job views. -i files ...
-Include jobs fixed by changelists that affect files integrated into the named files. -1 Output the full description of each job. -m max Include only the first max jobs, sorted alphanumerically.
+See "Usage Notes" on page 202 for a discussion of job views. -i files Include jobs fixed by changelists that affect files integrated into the named files. -1 Output the full description of each job. -m max Include only the first max jobs, sorted alphanumerically.
 If used with the -r option, the last max jobs are included. -r Display jobs in reverse alphabetical order by job name. -R Rebuild the job table and re-index each job.
-Re-indexing the table is necessary either when upgrading from version 98.2 or earlier, or when upgrading from 99.1 to 2001.1 or higher and you wish to search your body of existing jobs for strings containing punctuation. g-opts See "Global Options" on page 539 .
+Re-indexing the table is necessary either when upgrading from version 98.2 or earlier, or when upgrading from 99.1 to 2001.1 or higher and you wish to search your body of existing jobs for strings containing punctuation.